Skip to content

 09:14

-Execution request, result, and side effects are reflected back into the same operational timeline.
+The request, the result, and any changes made are written back to the same timeline.

 Outcome preserved